-When choosing Manage Kerberos principals and keytabs manually, you must create the principals, generate and distribute the keytabs.
+When choosing Manage Kerberos principals and keytabs manually, you must create the principals, generate and distribute the keytabs; including you performing the Ambari Server Kerberos setup.
 Ambari will not do this automatically.
 This is the Manual Setup option.
 See Launching the Kerberos Wizard (Manual Setup) for more details.

-2.4.2.1.
+4.2.1.
 Launching the Kerberos Wizard (Automated Setup)

 - 1. Be sure you have Installed and Configured your KDC and have prepared the JCE on each host in the cluster. - 2.
 Log in to Ambari Web and Browse to Admin > Kerberos. - 3.
-Click "Enable Kerberos" to launch the wizard. - 4.
-Select the type of KDC you are using and confirm you have met the prerequisites. - 5.
+Click "Enable Kerberos" to launch the wizard.

+- 4. Select the type of KDC you are using and confirm you have met the prerequisites. - 5.
 Provide information about the KDC and admin account. - a.
-(Optional) In the Domains field, provide a list of patterns to use to map hosts in the cluster to the appropriate realm.
+In the KDC section, enter the following information: - In the KDC Host field, the IP address or FQDN for the KDC host.
+Optionally a port number may be included. - In the Realm name field, the default realm to use when creating service principals. - (Optional) In the Domains field, provide a list of patterns to use to map hosts in the cluster to the appropriate realm.
 For example, if your hosts have a common domain in their FQDN such as host1.hortonworks.local and host2.hortonworks.local, you would set this to: